'Memories from worlds yet to be inhabited' collects the research from Hugo López Silva

 This website is being designed to minimise the energy consumption and CO2 emissions that result from navigating the internet.
 Know more.

-The Atlantic Forest as an urban project: temporalities, territorialities, and their pluriverse
+The Atlantic Forest as an urban project

 Research proposal